Compressor stall: Southern Airways Flight 242

-The 1977 loss of Southern Airways Flight 242, a McDonnell Douglas DC-9-9-31, while penetrating a thunderstorm cell over Georgia was attributed to compressor stalls brought on by ingestion of large quantities of water and hail.
+The 1977 loss of Southern Airways Flight 242, a McDonnell Douglas DC-9-9-31, while penetrating a thunderstorm cell over Georgia, was attributed to compressor stalls brought on by ingestion of large quantities of water and hail.
 The stalls caused blades to clash with stationary vanes in both of its Pratt & Whitney JT8D-9 turbofan engines.
 The stalls were so severe as to cause the destruction of the engines, leaving the flight crew with no choice but to make an emergency landing on a public road, killing 62 passengers and another eight people on the ground.

 1997 Irkutsk Antonov An-124 crash

-An Antonov 124 transport plane was destroyed when it crashed immediately after takeoff from Irkutsk-2 Airport in Russia.
+On December 6, 1997, an Antonov 124 transport plane was destroyed when it crashed immediately after takeoff from Irkutsk-2 Airport in Russia.
 Three seconds after lifting off from Runway 14, at a height of about 5 m, the number 3 engine surged.
 Climbing away with a high angle of attack, engines 1 and 2 also surged, causing the aircraft to crash some 1600 m past the end of the runway.
 It struck several houses in a residential area, killing all 23 on board, and 45 people on the ground.